nrwl/nx/docs/shared/nx-plugin.md

 > If you do not want to create a new workspace, install the `@nrwl/nx-plugin` dependency in an already existing workspace with npm or yarn.
 Then run `nx g @nrwl/nx-plugin:plugin [pluginName]`.

-A new plugin is created with a default generator, executor, and e2e app.
+A new plugin is created with a default generator, a custom preset generator, an executor, and an e2e app.
+The custom preset generator is used when invoking `npx create-nx-workspace --preset=@my-org/my-plugin`.

 ## Generator